 by Eileen Christelow

 Mama Monkey has had it with her old battered car, so the five little monkeys are eager to help her sell it.
-They wash it and paint it and spray it with perfume to make it more attractive to buyers.
+In order to attract buyers, they wash it and paint it and spray it with perfume.
 Imagine their dismay when the car rolls into the swampy brown lake.
 Who will ever buy their car now?

 The Watermelon Seed